Yuichiroh/cuber/README.md

 NOTION: For ease of input on a keyboard, the notation typically used in algorithms has been altered.
 However, the moving history displayed in the monitor is presented with a standard notation.

-Note that uppercases and lowercases is altered to simplify the keyboard input.

 - u, d, r, l, f, b: rotate clockwise a specified face.
 - U, D, R, L, F, B: rotate counter-clockwise a specified face.
 - g, h, c, a, i, j: rotate clockwise specified two faces (each corresponds to u, d, r, l, f, b, respectively).